massimobonanni/mslearn-azure-developer/instructions/azure-storage/01-blob-storage-resources-dotnet.md

 # Create Blob storage resources with the .NET client library

-In this exercise, you create a console app that performs the following actions in Azure Blob storage:

-* Create a container
-* Upload blobs to a container
-* List the blobs in a container
-* Download blobs
-* Delete a container
+In this exercise, you create an Azure Storage account and build a .NET console application using the Azure Storage Blob client library to create containers, upload files to blob storage, list blobs, and download files.
+You learn how to authenticate with Azure, perform blob storage operations programmatically, and verify results in the Azure portal.

 Tasks performed in this exercise:

 * Prepare the Azure resources
-* Create the console app
+* Create a console app to create and download data
-* Run the console app and verify results
+* Run the app and verify results
+* Clean up resources

 This exercise takes approximately **30** minutes to complete.